+- Within the Create ORM CFC wizard, scroll to the bottom of the page and click Generate Code (See Figure 8).
 Note: For Mac users, if this page appears blank, then close it, navigate to Preferences > ColdFusion > Extensions and check the box next to Use Mozilla browser for extensions.
 Click Apply.
 Click OK.
 Then repeat from Step 3.

 In this section, you have learned how to generate the ColdFusion components (CFCs) using ColdFusion Builder.
 In Part 3, you will set up a Flash Builder data service project with ColdFusion for use with the Fictitious Sales Planner sample application.